15 Best Things to Do in Asakusa for First-Timers

 Are you a self-confessed matcha lover?

-Shin-Nakamise is a new shopping street in Asakusa that you shouldn’t miss out on.
-This runs perpendicular to the iconic Nakamise Street.
+Shin-Nakamise is a new shopping street in Asakusa, running perpendicular to Nakamise Street.

 Go over the local stores that are often much bigger compared to the older Nakamise Street.